garynthomasskb/datasciencecoursera/README.md

 # datasciencecoursera
-All projects, files and resources related this class.
+All projects, files and resources related to this class.